Our Diocese: Our Vision

 - See our Growing in God pages | webpage

 - Download our Growing in God introductory booklet | PDF

 - Download our Growing in God poster | PDF

 The Diocese of St Edmundsbury and Ipswich was founded in 1914 and includes the county of Suffolk, except for an area of North East Suffolk around Lowestoft, and one parish in the county of Essex.
 It serves about 631,000 people living in a geographical area of more than 1,400 square miles.
 The communities of the diocese are served by 454 parishes with 125 benefices and 18 deaneries.
 There are 478 church buildings of which 457 are listed.
 There are around 118 stipendiary clergy and 44 self-supporting ministers, some 180 Lay Licensed Ministers, including 172 Readers and a few Licensed Lay Pastors and Local Evangelists and 570 commissioned lay assistants (Lay Elders) in the parishes.
-There are 88 Church of England Controlled and Aided schools in the diocese.
+There are 87 Church of England Schools in the diocese (42 Voluntary Controlled, 10 Voluntary Aided and 35 Academies).
 The Anglican churches across the diocese seek to develop close links with other Christian denominations and to build understanding with members of other faiths.
 The diocese also has close ties with churches across the world, most especially with the Diocese of Kagera in West Tanzania.

 Our Vision: Growing in God

 Flourishing Congregations Making a Difference

 I am delighted to present this Vision and Strategic Plan for the Diocese which will be the road map for how we live out God’s call to us for the next five years.